 We encourage you to access our website for more information regarding diversity and inclusion at:

-Peace Corps is challenging regardless of where you serve, and in some way or another you will be a minority and may invite unwanted attention.
-Peace Corps Ukraine’s PST will address these types of issues in preparation for service, and strive to provide appropriate and timely support utilizing experience and recommendations of former Volunteers and current support and affinity groups.
+Peace Corps is challenging regardless of where you serve, and in some way or another Volunteers will be a minority and may invite unwanted attention.
+Peace Corps Ukraine’s Pre-Service Training will address these types of issues in preparation for service, and strive to provide appropriate and timely support utilizing experience and recommendations of former Volunteers and current support and affinity groups.

 Men and women should bring business casual clothing for work and casual settings.
-When it comes to packing, less is more.
-Also, Volunteers tend to overpack for winter and forget that Ukraine can be very warm in the summer, and air conditioning is uncommon.
-There are abundant second hand shops in Ukraine and Volunteers and staff make good use of them.
+There are abundant second hand shops in Ukraine and Volunteers make good use of them.

 • Physical requirements

-Assignments in Ukraine are physically challenging and will require volunteers to be physically fit to walk up and down stairs, ride public transportation, and sometimes use a Turkish squat toilet.
-Volunteers must be able to walk on uneven terrain/pavement and carry at least 20 pounds.
+Communities where Volunteers are assigned in Ukraine are physically challenging and will require Volunteers to be physically fit to walk up and down stairs, ride public transportation, and sometimes use a squat toilet.
+Volunteers must be able to walk on uneven terrain/pavement and carry their groceries (~20 pounds).

 • Internet Access

 Internet is available in most places, though the connection speed and consistency can often be lower than to what you are accustomed.
-At times, Internet access will be limited due to irregular power supply, poor telephone lines, or limited Wi-Fi capabilities.
-3G internet via cellular network is available in all big cities, most of towns and a part of small communities.
+3G internet via cellular network is available in all big cities, most towns, and in parts of small communities.

-Learn more about the Volunteer experience in Ukraine: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Ukraine: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.